Want to explore a topic with ICP colleagues?

 - Leadership Network (Chair Jean Lau Chin)

-This interest group has been meeting for three years and is engaging in collaborative research and publications on international anddiverse leadership.
-Members meet at the ICP conferences in person and via ZOOM.
+This interest group has been meeting for three years and is engaging in collaborative research and publications on international and diverse leadership.
+Members meet in person at the ICP conferences and via ZOOM.

 - United Nations (Co-Chairs Florence Denmark and Janet Sigal)